Search the Microbial Life SiteHelp

 Created by Mindy Richlen, Marine Biological Laboratory Microorganisms that are able to develop under extreme conditions have recently attracted considerable attention because of their peculiar physiology and ...

-Extremely Cold environments part of Extreme Environments:Extremely Cold
+Microbial Life in Very Cold Environments part of Extreme Environments:Extremely Cold

 Created by Ashlee Allred and Bonnie K. Baxter, Ph.D., Westminster College, Salt Lake City, UT At salinities greatly exceeding 1.5 M, prokaryotes predominate: The moderately halophilic and haloversatile bacteria at ...